 First dry fly fishing of the year.

 This one of the best times of the year to catch a monster trout on a dry fly.
 This unique fishing all occurs when the salmon flies hatch up and down the river beginning in mid-May.
 This fabulous hatch continues through the 15th of June.
 Along with the salmon flies, a surplus of golden stones and mayflies are out as well.
 All of these hatches mean one thing – big fish!
 In a three day period, TVL fishermen landed a 24 inch, 25 inches and 26-inch trout, all on different sections of the river, all on dry flies.

 Wouldn’t you like to be a part of this great dry fly fishing tradition?

 As the season moves forward, we fish the Henry’s less due to the outstanding dry fly action on all of the other 20 sections of our other rivers.
 However, there are times during the season that we make sure we go back to this great river fishing.
 August and September are top times for dry fly action.
-Many 5 to 8 pound fish have been caught in these months.
+Many 5 to 8-pound fish have been caught in these months.
 As well as being famous for large fish, there are times when the rainbows just go nuts.
-The non-stop action of the fishing combined with the extraordinary beauty of the river make any day special.
+The non-stop action of the fishing combined with the extraordinary beauty of the river makes any day special.
 If big rainbows on dry flies are what you want, we wholeheartedly recommend the Henry’s Fork of the Snake.